neiji93/Hologram/README.md

 5/ use textures similarities to merge bsdf and cos^2(e) and use  cos^2(E) * ln(pi)
 6/ use signal theory

+use prime numbers approcimation to prevent using models.
+This will also prevent using  database for fake persons.
+It's more efficient too.

 Differential equations ???
 Coming soon.